loriskumo/Brands-In-Colours/README.md

 If you don't use SASS, you can still use it as a text reference, even the RGB values are available. :-)

 ### Contribute
 If you feel like I'm missing something, don't hesitate to add colours to the [_brandsincolours.sass](https://github.com/loriskumo/Brands-In-Colours/blob/gh-pages/stylesheets/sass/_brandsincolours.scss) file.
-It will only take you a couple of seconds. :-)
+It will only take you a couple of seconds.
+I have ordered them by alphabetical order for easier use.
+Try to keep the same logic. :-)